IlhaanHasssan/tech264-ansible/README.md

   # First Task: Install nginx on the Target Node
   tasks:
   - name: install and configure nginx
-    # Use "nginx" package // "state=present" means we need it running
+    # Use "nginx" package // "state=present" means we are checking that is it downloaded
     apt: pkg=nginx state=present
 ```
    - **[install nginx script](./install_nginx.yaml)** can be edited here